Grey Dawn (South Park): Plot

 The military arrives and the seniors list their demands: their driver's licenses, more money for Medicare and keeping kids from skateboarding on the sidewalk.
 The AARP leader realizes they could even take over the whole country, and demonstrates that they are willing to kill hostages and soldiers to get their demands, but Marvin feels this goes too far beyond their original demands.
 The children find their parents under lockup.
-Randy tells the boys that the seniors were able to organize so effectively because they get up earlier than everyone else, representing an advantage over their offspring, who prefer to sleep late.
+Randy tells the boys that the seniors were able to organize so effectively because they get up earlier than everyone else, representing an advantage over their offspring who prefer to sleep late.
 Randy then realizes that the children get up almost as early as the seniors, and are the only hope for getting the town back.
 Randy tells the boys to hide in the woods and find a way to fight, shouting through the fence, "Avenge me!"

-After fleeing, the boys resolve to board up the Country Kitchen Buffet restaurant in order to cut the seniors off from their collective food supply.
+After fleeing, the boys resolve to board up the town's Country Kitchen Buffet restaurant in order to cut the seniors off from their collective food supply.
 The AARP's plans are thwarted when they start collapsing from hunger outside of the locked Country Kitchen Buffet.
 The military takes the town back and arrests the AARP.
 Marvin is turned back over to his family, but when Randy admonishes him for his actions, Stan rebukes Randy, telling him that the condescending manner in which he treated Grandpa like a child is one of the main causes that led to the crisis in the first place.
 Stan also tells his grandfather that he should be proud to be a senior, but he should realize that he is a killing machine when he is driving, an assessment that Grandpa accepts.
 As the reconciled family goes home, Stan mutters "Dude, I hate my family".